- Who needs to be involved in creating a school plan and implementing it?

 The needs assessment should identify gaps between the current status of the school and its vision of where it wants to be, relative to key indicators or focus areas.
 Data obtained from the needs assessment provide the foundation for the goals of the comprehensive SWP plan.The program's evaluation measures how successful the school has been in addressing identified needs, and meeting the goals of the plan.

-A school may begin to operate the SWP effective the date that the plan is approved by the local board.
-After local board approval of the SWP plan, the local educational agency (LEA) representing the approved school reports the change in Schoolwide Program status within the Consolidated Application and Reporting System utilizing the data collection report named Title I, Part A Notice of Authorization of School Wide Program for the fiscal year in which implementation of SWP is begun.
-The status information provided by the LEA in this report feeds into other reports, and therefore, it is very important that the change is reported in the data collection report that pertains to the correct fiscal year of the initial implementation.
-The CARS will provide a printout receipt in the Reports tab.
-The LEA and the approved school(s) should retain this printout in their files in a location that is readily accessible as this is an auditable document.
+A school may begin to operate as SWP effective the date following the date of the public meeting in which the plan is approved by the local governing board.
+However, to avoid compliance issues with various data collections required by law, if that date falls after the final deadline for submitting Consolidated Application and Reporting System (CARS) Winter data collections, then implementation of SWP must wait for the following fiscal year to begin.
+After the school site begins implementation of their SWP Plan, the local educational agency (LEA) representing the approved school reports the change in SWP status to California Department of Education (CDE) in CARS utilizing the Winter data collection named Title I, Part A Notice of Authorization of Schoolwide Program.
+The SWP status information provided by the LEA about their schools in this data collection feeds into other data collections within CARS and CALPADS.
+Therefore, it is very important that the change is reported in the data collection pertaining to the correct fiscal year of the actual implementation.
+The CARS data collection's Report tab will provide for a printout of the hard copy for purposes of required SWP recordkeeping.
+The LEA and the approved school(s) should retain this printout in their files each year along with the most recent comprehensive needs assessment and SWP Plan in a location that is readily accessible as these are all auditable documents.

 The LEA is required to inform any school meeting the poverty criteria of the option to become a SWP.
 However, the school makes the decision about whether to implement a SWP based on the criteria of enhancing student academic success.